 I wonder what dad and mom will do if I unplugged my seat belt!
 Let’s find out…

 They do not get the problems they are going to cause.
 They don’t understand just how DANGEROUS it is to drive without a seat belt!

-Your toddler might be escaping their seat belt because they just want to see how you react.
-It is a fun game for them, and a nightmare for you!
+Your toddler might be escaping their seat belt because they want to see how you react.
+It is a fun game for them and a nightmare for you!

 How To Stop Your Toddler Escaping From Car Seat – 5 Tips

-Now that we know the most common reasons, let’s take a look at 5 things you can do to stop your toddler from escaping their car seat!
+Now that we know the most common reasons let’s look at 5 things you can do to stop your toddler from escaping their car seat!